spryker/spryker-docs/docs/scos/dev/developer-getting-started-guide.md

 You can choose from the following options:

-* [B2B Demo Shop](/docs/scos/user/intro-to-spryker//b2b-suite.html) - a boilerplate for B2B commerce projects.
+* [B2B Demo Shop](/docs/scos/user/intro-to-spryker//b2b-suite.html): A boilerplate for B2B commerce projects.
-* [B2C Demo Shop](/docs/scos/user/intro-to-spryker/b2c-suite.html) - a starting point for B2C implementations.
+* [B2C Demo Shop](/docs/scos/user/intro-to-spryker/b2c-suite.html): A starting point for B2C implementations.
-* Separate [Features](/docs/scos/user/features/{{site.version}}/features.html) and modules - you can also expand both Demo Shops with separate features and modules.
+* Separate [features](/docs/scos/user/features/{{site.version}}/features.html) and modules: You can also expand both Demo Shops with separate features and modules.

 ### Install Spryker with Docker